sytone/dotnet-sdk-cli/README.md

 ## Installation

-Copy the `dotnet-sdk.cmd` and `dotnet-sdk.ps1` files to a folder that is on your path use `$env:path` in powershell to validate.
+Copy the `dotnet-sdk.cmd` and `dotnet-sdk.ps1` files to a folder that is on your path use `$env:path` in powershell to validate location.

 ## Usage